-- Train: Trains go direct from the main Bangkok Train Station (Hua Lamphong) every day to Surat Thani.
-You can get a sleeper with fan for around 800 baht.
-Once at Surat Thani Station, you’ll take a songthaew (Big Tuk Tuk) t the pier where it’s a two hour boat trip to teh island.
+Trains go directly from the main Bangkok Train Station (Hua Lamphong) every day to Surat Thani.
+You can get a sleeper with a fan for around 800 baht.
+Once at Surat Thani Station, you’ll take a songthaew (Big Tuk Tuk) t the pier where it’s a two-hour boat trip to the island.

 Where to go next?

 - Koh Tao: A beautiful gem of an island just 1-hour ferry from Koh Phangan.
 Many backpackers learn how to dive here.

 - Koh Samui: Just half an hour a way on the ferry, Samui is more touristy and less hippie than Koh Phangan.
 Voted number 5 on our reader’s poll The Worst Places in South East Asia, It won’t be to all tastes, but it has good spas and other ways to treat yourself if you’re looking for more of a “holiday” than an “adventure”.

 - Ang Thong Marine Park: Can be visited in a day from Koh Phangan.
 Cast your eyes on natural lagoon or camp out.

 - Khao Sok National Park: One of the most ancient natural rainforests in Thailand.
 From Surat Thani, it’s a one-hour bus journey.